John-JonSteyn/John-JonSteyn/README.md

 ## Who Am I

-I graduated with a Bachelor of Science degree in Computing and am currently employed as a Software Engineer, specialising in Augmented and Virtual Reality for a company focused on Education Simulations.
+I’m a Software Engineer focused on Augmented and Virtual Reality, with a Bachelor of Science in Computing and a passion for building educational simulations that are immersive, intelligent, and human-centred.

-My degree was undertaken remotely, which often meant there was no direct access to lecturers.
-This made it our responsibility to uncover and understand the material, while also providing the opportunity to teach and support peers.
-Like many others, I too had to balance my academic pursuits with my professional commitments by the end of my studies.
-At times profoundly difficult, yet always rewarding.

-I received valuable support and insights that played a key role in helping me obtain my degree.
-In that vein, I aim to share resources and offer insights, hoping they can make your learning journey just a bit smoother.

-Currently I'm also enrolled for a Masters of Science - once again remotely.
-Hang around for more repos on Computer Science, Artificial Intelligence and research on how we could improve human learning with technology.
-Feel free to contribute and to reach out!
+My undergraduate degree was completed entirely online, often without direct academic support.
+That experience—both isolating and deeply formative—taught me to navigate complexity independently, but it also instilled in me a lasting commitment to helping others through their own academic journeys.
+It’s part of why I mentor interns, run a small study group, and try to share what I learn wherever I can.

+I'm currently pursuing a Master of Science in Artificial Intelligence at the University of Essex.
+While I’ve not yet chosen a research focus, my core interest lies in Cognitive Computing—particularly in how technology and intelligent systems might enhance the way we think, learn, and grow.

+This GitHub isn't always busy, but I tend to be more active on the platforms linked above, where I share thoughts and resources in a more conversational format, when time and clarity permit.

+If any part of this resonates, feel free to reach out.
+I'm always open to meaningful dialogue and collaborative curiosity.